 An attorney by your side is crucial to show the DMV that you’re serious about moving past the issues that led to your suspension.
 There may be several reasons the state department of motor vehicles suspended your license.
-Our firm strives to provide the most effective defense possible for your unique circumstance so you can walk away with your full driving privileges reinstated.
+Brian Gabriel strives to provide the most effective defense possible for your unique circumstance so you can walk away with your full driving privileges reinstated.

-Attorney Brian Gabriel has more than 25 years of experience fighting criminal traffic charges throughout South Florida and is a member of The National Trial Lawyers’ Top 100 Trial Lawyers.
-Contact our law firm at (561) 62205575 for a free consultation or complete our contact form to find out what we can do to get you driving again!
+Attorney Brian Gabriel has more than 30 years of experience fighting criminal traffic charges throughout South Florida and is a member of The National Trial Lawyers’ Top 100 Trial Lawyers.
+Contact Brian Gabriel at 561-622-5575 for a free consultation or complete our contact form to find out what we can do to get you driving again!